sav-che/TL-2/Authors/Fauth, Adolf Heinrich {std. Fauth}.md

-> [!cite] BHL link: this entry starts at [page 69](https://www.biodiversitylibrary.org/item/103834#page/91/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 69](https://www.biodiversitylibrary.org/page/33259573) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Fauth, Adolf Heinrich (1873-1959), German pharmacist, born 20 Jan 1873 in Gersweiler on the Saar, attended gymnasium at Saarbrücken and Höxter, worked in a pharmacy and studied afterwards at the universities of Munich and Erlangen, Ph.D 1903 Erlangen, state examination for pharmacy (rated "very good"). (*Fauth*).
+Fauth, Adolf Heinrich (1873-1959), German pharmacist, born 20 Jan 1873 in Gersweiler on the Saar, attended gymnasium at Saarbrücken and Höxter, worked in a pharmacy and studied afterwards at the universities of Munich and Erlangen, Ph.D 1903 Erlangen, state examination for pharmacy (rated "very good").
+**Abbreviated name**: *Fauth*

 #### Herbarium and types